 What causes work-related stress?

-How big is the problem of work-related stress?
+How much of an issue is work-related stress?

 In 2014/15, stress accounted for 35% of all work-related illnesses and 43% of working days lost due to ill health.
 The incidence rate was 1380 per 100,000 workers, with a total of 440,000 cases, including 234,000 new cases.
 The overall number of lost working days was 9.9 million, equating to 243 days lost per case.
 Stress has been found to be more prevalent in the public sector.
 And, despite increasing awareness of the negative effects of stress, the numbers of cases have stayed constant for the last decade.